Uneven Floors – What Are the Causes and What Can You Do?

 Uneven floors have slopes or dips, making the concrete floors uneven.
 However, this is not usually because of a bad flooring job.
 Here are the possible causes of sloping or uneven floors:

 Soil movement is quite natural.
 When it’s wet, it will expand.
 Meanwhile, when it’s dry, it will shrink.
-Since your home is situated in a soil foundation, it’s bound to be affected by the movement hence cause slops and sagging on your flooring.
+Since your home is situated in a soil foundation, it’s bound to be affected by the movement hence causing slops and sagging on your flooring.

 As builders lay the foundation of a building or house, they compact the soil underneath it.
 However, sometimes, the soil is not compacted enough so that even a concrete floor can lift or sink, and the interior wall cracks.